rryando/mockprox/packages/cli/README.md

 ### Use your Mockprox environment file

 The CLI can import and migrate data from older versions.
 However, it doesn't alter the file you provide and only migrates a copy.
-If you created your mock with a more recent version of the application, you need to update your CLI with: `npm install -g @mockprox/cli`.
+If you created your mock with a more recent version of the application, you need to update your CLI with: `npm install -g mockprox-cli`.

 Run your mock using the [start command](#start-command):